This houseplant shines—literally! I love the ZZ Plant because it’s gorgeous, tough and so easy to care for.

-This houseplant really shines – literally!
-I love the ZZ Plant because it’s gorgeous, tough and so easy to care for.
-Other names it goes by are Zanzibar Gem, Welcome Plant and its tongue twisting botanic name Zamioculcas zamifolia.
-Mine just got repotted so I’m sharing that project with you along with tips for keeping your ZZ healthy and looking like its fabulous self.
+ZZ plant is also known as Zanzibar Gem, Welcome Plant and its tongue-twisting botanic name Zamioculcas zamifolia.
+I just repotted mine so I’m sharing that project with you along with tips for keeping your ZZ healthy and looking like its fabulous self.

 I’m always interested to know where plants are from and which others are in the same family and/or genus.
 This shiny beauty shares the same family with these other popular houseplants: pothos, spathiphyllums, agloanemas and diffenbachias.

 They get about 3-4′ tall & 3-4′ wide.
 Many consider it to be a slow grower but mine has been growing at a moderate rate.

 The ZZ prefers natural, bright light which mine gets & that’s why I had to transplant it—it was growing!
 Mine is spending the summer into fall outdoors here in Tucson but is in the bright shade.
 Head’s up: no direct sun for this houseplant.

 You want to water it thoroughly, let all the water drain out & let it go dry before you water it again.
 I water mine here in the desert every 3-4 weeks & when I bring it indoors for the winter, that’ll probably drop to every 8 weeks.
 Of course, the smaller the pot the more often you’ll need to water the plant.
 Head’s up: never let this plant directly in water.